Olive Oil Coffee Cake with Crumb Topping

-But a coffee cake isn’t really a coffee cake unless it also has a deliciously gooey middle layer of crumb topping between layers of cake.
+But for me, a coffee cake isn’t truly a coffee cake unless it also has a layer of gooey streusel in the middle.

 Cake.